Progressive Supranuclear Palsy (PSP)

 • Text-Based AAC:

-- Use of text-to-speech apps and devices for individuals who retain good literacy skills.
+- Text-to-speech apps and devices for individuals who retain good literacy skills.

 - Predictive text features to speed up communication.